kinow/intro-to-containers/slides.md

 # Deploying containers

+- You can deploy images locally (as you have seen in this talk)
+- You can deploy images to Docker Hub or Singularity Hub
+- You can deploy Singularity images to Singularity Registries (they can be installed as modules)
+- You can deploy images to Quay.io
+- You can deploy images to Biocontainers
+- AWS has a registry for containers, as well as Google Cloud, OpenStack
+- You can deploy to Docker Swarm
+- You can deploy images to Kubernetes
+- You can deploy images to GitHub Packages (limitations for free projects apply)
+- …

 ---
 layout: bsc-default
 level: 2
 ---

 # Container orchestration ({Docker, Singularity} Compose, Kubernetes, …)

+Docker Swarm and Kubernetes are example of container orchestration tools.

+They provide tools for deploying pods and using containers, and for scaling, networking, securing, and maintaining containerized applications.

+Docker Compose, and Singularity Compose are tools that also can be used to manage clusters of containers.
+Users can declare how the containers must be created and interlinked (networking, volumes).
+Useful when deploying more than 1 container locally or remotely (especially if sharing with others).

+There are other tools, some offered by cloud providers like AWS.

 ---
 layout: bsc-intro